Skip to main content

 Object Definitions

-Virtual APIs use a YAML spec with an objects key containing named object definitions.
-Each object definition specifies filters that apply to that resource type.
-Given an API with these endpoints:
+Virtual APIs use a YAML configuration with an objects key containing named object definitions.
+Each object definition specifies the ordered controls pipeline for that resource type.
+See Virtual APIs for a full example and Data Pipeline for how object matching fits into request processing.

 URL Matching